AWS-First-Cloud-Journey/000001-CreateAWSAccount/content/6-Support-cases/_index.md

 **Notes:**
 - Contact options depend on the case type and support plan.
-- You can discard a support case draft by selecting **Discard draft**.
+- You can cancel a support case draft by selecting **Discard draft**.
-- For Business, Enterprise On-Ramp, or Enterprise plans, additional contact options allow you to notify others of status changes.
+- For Business, Enterprise On-Ramp, or Enterprise Support plans, additional contact options allow you to notify others of status changes.

 8. Review your case details and select **Submit**.
 The case ID and summary will be displayed.